 - Dalton et al. (2020) -- A Compendium of Core Lexicon Checklists

 - Kim et al. (2019) -- Measuring Word Retrieval in Narrative Discourse: Core Lexicon in Aphasia

 - Kim & Wright (2020) -- A Tutorial on Core Lexicon: Development, Use, and Application

 - Kim & Wright (2020) -- Concurrent Validity and Reliability of the Core Lexicon Measure as a Measure of Word Retrieval Ability in Aphasia Narratives

-Automatically.
-Scoring can also be done automatically from a CHAT file that has a %mor tier (from running the MOR program).
+2. Automatically with CLAN.
+Scoring can be done automatically from a CHAT file that has a %mor tier (from running the MOR program).
 The CORELEX command will produce a spreadsheet showing which words from the core lexicon checklist were used.
 The "Types" column in the spreadsheet will show how many words from the list were used at least once.
 These core lexicon lists are for the five AphasiaBank Discourse Protocol tasks, as published in Dalton et al. (2020).

 Here are the a few important things to know:

 - Be sure you have a new CLAN program.
 This command was finalized and added to the program on June 30, 2021.

 - The command will automatically extract the appropriate gem (e.g., Cinderella), so be sure the transcript has the appropriate gem heading at the beginning of each task -- e.g., @G: Window (where the colon is followed by a tab, no spaces).
 The current list of gem headings for the CORELEX command is: Window, Umbrella, Cat, Cinderella, Sandwich, Cookie.

 - Type this command into the CLAN commands window -- corelex +lcat +t*par filename.cha.